 I’ve since used this tip many times, adding it to every model I build with iterative calculations.
-In the spirit of the Holiday season, I thought I’d share the Circuit Breaker fix by way of a ‘How-To’ video.
+In 2015, I shared this Circuit Breaker fix by way of a ‘How-To’ video.
 So here it is: How to Fix Circular Reference Errors in Excel using the Circuit Breaker.

 - Click here to download the file that contains the Circuit Breaker feature used in this video

 Update 2023: Why I Now Avoid Circular References Altogether